silverbulletmd/silverbullet/website/Space Lua.md

 ```template
 Here's a greeting: {{greet_me("Pete")}}
 ```

+# Thread locals
+There’s a magic `_CTX` global variable available from which you can access useful context-specific value.
+Currently the following keys are available:

+* `_CTX.pageMeta` contains a reference to the loaded page metadata (can be `nil` when not yet loaded)

 # API
 Lua APIs, which should be (roughly) implemented according to the Lua standard.